hazelcast-guides/event-driven-microservices-lab/README.md

 ```

 WIERD PROBLEM:
-1) messages in "approvals" which are output from the pipeline, exceed messages from "transactions", which are input to the pipeline.
-They should be 1-1
+Here is where things go wrong.
+Stop the event generator (`docker compose stop event-generator`).

+Observations
+1. The number of messages out (in the "approvals" topic) should match the number of messages in (from the "transactions" topic) but there are actually more messages out.
-2) if you stop the event generator (`docker compose stop event-generator`) the "total in" will continue to rise even though nothing is being written to the topic
+2. Even with the event generator stopped, the "total in" will continue to rise even though nothing is being written to the topic
-   at the same time, the total out will remain steady
+   at the same time, the total out will remain steady.
+The total out as reporte by MC matches the number of items in the input topic, "transactions"